ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

 ## Headphones

+Keyword:
++ listening to music
++ smartphones
++ rude & respectful

 ???question "How often do you use headphones?"
     I use headphones all the time!

-    I love to listen to music and do so at any opportunity.

-    So I use headphones when I'm commuting around my town, when I am working in library and even I was relaxing at home.
+    I use headphones when I'm commuting around the city, when I am working in library and even I was relaxing at home.

-    Nowadays, they make powerful headphones with incredible sound quality, so I enjoy listening to music much more!

 ???question "Are headphones popular in your country?"
     Yes, headphones are popular in my country.

-    People consider headphones an essential gadget to have in modern world.

     We take our smartphones everywhere, and so does we take our headphones to listen to whether music or video program.

     You can see that almost everyone in the subway wears headphones, watching their phones.